andreasKroepelin/TypstJlyfish.jl/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/andreasKroepelin/TypstJlyfish.jl) [![GitHub Repo stars](https://img.shields.io/github/stars/andreasKroepelin/TypstJlyfish.jl)](https://github.com/andreasKroepelin/TypstJlyfish.jl)

-You should use Jlyfish if you want to write a Typst document and have some of the content automatically produced but want the source code for that within your document source.
+You should use Jlyfish if you want to write a Typst document and have some of the content automatically produced by Julia code but want the source code for that within your document source.
 It fills a similar role as [PythonTeX](https://github.com/gpoore/pythontex) does for Python and LaTeX.
 Note that this is different from tools like [Quarto](https://quarto.org/) where